Empirical Welfare Maximization with Constraints: Sample-analog rule

-The previous negative result implies that no statistical rule can be both uniformly asymptotically optimal and uniformly asymptotically feasible.
+The previous negative result implies that no statistical rule can be both uniformly asymptotically welfare-efficient and uniformly asymptotically feasible.
 Thus, policymakers might want to consider statistical rules that satisfy one of these two properties.
-This section demonstrates why a direct extension to the existing approach in the EWM literature does not satisfy either property.
+A direct extension to the existing approach in the EWM literature, the sample-analog rule, might be a natural candidate.
+In this section, I show the direct extension is neither uniformly asymptotically welfare-efficient nor uniformly asymptotically feasible.

+I first describe the EWM approach \citep{kitagawa_who_2018} and its direct extension.
+Since $(\tau,C)$ involves potential outcomes, they are often unobserved and require estimation based on RCT that introduces estimation errors in addition to sampling errors.
+Section \ref{subsec:Estimates-for-benefit} describes how to construct individuals' benefit and cost estimates $(\tau_{i}^{\ast},C_{i}^{\ast})$.
+To highlight the drawback of the direct extension to EWM, I first consider settings where we observe an experimental data of sample size $n$ where $(\tau,C)$ is directly observable, i.e. $(\tau_{i}^{\ast},C_{i}^{\ast})=(\tau_{i},C_{i})$.
+The goal of the simplification is to highlight that the non-uniformity I show below can arise from sampling errors alone.